MECLabTUDA/awesome-nca/README.md

 Scope: Other types of self-organizing systems, traditional cellular automata, other deep learning techiques are not covered, unless they utilize a cellular automaton with a learned rule at some point.
+Review papers are not listed here, unless they are reviews of Neural Cellular Automata in particular (no reviews of, e.g., self-organizing systems in general).

 Feel free to [contribute](#contributing).